fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-guide.md

 ## Formatting Requirements (revised for online submissions)
 These requirements are EASY, and are selfishly designed to make it easier for me to read all your essays on the screen in a short time without straining my eyes, fraying my nerves, and lowering your grade out of frustration.
 If you do not follow them, I will probably ask you to fix it before I grade it.

-- Two page soft maximum (if a tiny bit spills onto a third page, that's fine)
+See the [Word version]((exec-summary-example.docx) to see what I have in mind, which follows the guidelines below.
+NOTE: You don't need to use Word's auto bullet feature; you can just use dashes like I have in the sample.
+I hate fighting with the auto indent, so I keep it off.
+Suit yourself; just make your summary look nice and consistent.

 - 12 pt.
 Calibri (or similar font)
 - 1" margins on all sides
-- 1.5 line spacing
+- Regular line spacing (1 or 1.1)
+- One blank line between bullets
+- Two page soft maximum (if a tiny bit spills onto a third page, that's fine)

 ## Tips for success